mostmojo/log/log.md

 **Today's Progress**

-• Dissected website built in Craft CMS / PHP Twig.
-Familiarised myself with Twig syntax, ternary operators and framework.
+• Dissected Craft CMS / PHP Twig site.
+Familiarized myself with Twig syntax, ternary operators and framework.
 Content blocks within matrix fields can be selected.
 For loops with array indices can display images; with transform props!
-Remember: `{% set variable = entry.title %}` for logic vs `<p>{{ entry.title }}</p>`for display.
+Remember: `{% set variable = entry.title %}` for logic vs `<p>{{ entry.title }}</p>` for display.

-• Looked into builds, compilers, SASS variables, the asset pipeline and began to break down logic to comprehend Twig.
+• Looked into yarn builds, compilers, SASS variables, the asset pipeline and began to break down Twig logic.

 • Worked on layout of Nexter project.
 Used `line names` within `grid-column` property in practice to align sections.
 Ex. `grid-column: col-start 7 / full-end;`